-Welcome, sign in, free choice time 60 minutes Snack/Stories 15 minutes Circle time, stations, literacy 60 minutes Large motor/outside time 30 minutes Lunch 30 minutes Second Step (Social/Emotional) and stories 30 minutes Rest time/quiet activities 90 minutes Stories, movement songs 30 minutes Snack 15 minutes Outside time 45 minutes

-CURRICULUM/ASSESSMENT Specific Curriculum mapping documents are available upon request

-Young children learn best by doing, not just repeating what someone else says but actively experimenting to find out how things work in the world we live in.
+Welcome, sign in, free choice time 60 minutes Snack/Stories 15 minutes Circle time, stations, literacy 60 minutes Large motor/outside time 30 minutes Lunch 30 minutes Second Step (Social/Emotional) and stories 30 minutes Rest time/quiet activities 90 minutes Stories, movement songs 30 minutes Snack 15 minutes Outside time 45 minutes CURRICULUM/ASSESSMENT Specific Curriculum mapping documents are available upon request Young children learn best by doing, not just repeating what someone else says but actively experimenting to find out how things work in the world we live in.
 We believe that play provides the foundation for school learning.
 It is the preparation children need before they learn those highly abstract symbols such as letters (which are symbols for sounds) and numbers.
 Play enables us to achieve the key goals of our early childhood curriculum; play is the "work" of young children!
-Teachers use a combination of Everyday Mathematics, Ladders to Literacy, Handwriting Without Tears, and Second Step to support our curriculum at Hand in Hand Preschool.
+Teachers use a combination of Everyday Mathematics, Ladders to Literacy, Heggerty, Handwriting Without Tears, and Second Step to support our curriculum at Hand in Hand Preschool.
+We also utilize Conscious Discipline as a way to cultivate emotional intelligence through a self-regulation program.
 The Minnesota Department of Education's Early Childhood Indicators of Progress state standards acts as a framework for our instruction.

-At Hand in Hand preschool, we use authentic, observational assessment.
-The system is not only designed to work with our curriculum, but it is aligned with the Minnesota State standards for early learning, the Early Childhood Indicators of Progress; it helps us get to know what our students know and can do.
-With this information, we individualize children's learning, flex group, and offer engaging experiences that help build on their strengths and interests.
+At Hand in Hand Preschool, we use authentic, observational assessment.
+The system is not only designed to work with our curriculum but it is aligned with the Minnesota State standards for early learning, the Early Childhood Indicators of Progress; it helps us get to know what our students know and can do.
+With this information, we individualize children's learning, flex groups, and offer engaging experiences that help build on their strengths and interests.
 The system is inclusive of children with disabilities, children who are developing typically, and children who demonstrate competencies beyond typical developmental expectations.
 It also supports the assessment of children who are English learners.